 What are the job opportunities I can consider with an ANM qualification?

 Once you have received an ANM qualification, there are several lucrative job profiles that you can choose from.
 Consider opting for a line of specialization that is most aligned with your personal interests and professional objectives.

 Some of the top job opportunities that you can consider include –

-Homecare nurses play the crucial role of caring for patients in their homes, under a physician’s supervision and guidance.
-They visit patients regularly at their houses and help in analysing a patient’s condition.
+Homecare nurses play the crucial role of caring for patients in their homes under a physician’s supervision and guidance.
+They visit patients regularly at their houses and help in analyzing a patient’s condition.
 Furthermore, the nurses are also trained to create reports on the patient’s progress each visit.
 These reports are then shared with the patient’s primary healthcare provider.